 - Landscape and hedgerow planting will take place this autumn; this area comprises 14.8 hectares (39%) of the site and will become part of the Airports landscape and habitat management area.

-- Construction of the cargo shed for our first tenant is now complete and DHL will occupy the site in October
+- Construction of the cargo shed for our first tenant is now complete and DHL have now occupied the site.

 Area B Car Park north of Ringway Road